behnoud-bazrafshan/ThesisPortfolio/README.md

 # ThesisPortfolio
-The collection of Python scripts that I have used for my thesis.
+A collection of Python scripts that I have used for my thesis.